Is Castor Oil Good for Nails and Cuticles? What It Does

 Can castor oil actually strengthen or grow your nails?

-Let's be plain about this: there is no good evidence that castor oil makes nails grow faster or makes them structurally stronger.
+Let's be plain about this: there's no good evidence that castor oil makes nails grow faster or makes them structurally stronger.
 Nail growth is driven by what is happening at the nail matrix, under the cuticle, and no topical oil changes that process.
 The popular belief seems to borrow from similar claims made about castor oil and hair growth, and those claims run into the same problem.
-As the Cleveland Clinic notes in its overview of castor oil benefits, castor oil is not a proven treatment for growth, and most of what people report is anecdotal rather than backed by clinical research (source).
+As the Cleveland Clinic notes in its overview of castor oil benefits, castor oil isn't a proven treatment for growth, and most of what people report is anecdotal rather than backed by clinical research (source).
 If a product or routine promises faster or stronger nail growth from castor oil alone, treat that as marketing, not science.

 How to use castor oil on your nails